Ghosts of Mars: Critical reception

-Conversely, Roger Ebert of the Chicago Sun-Times, gave the film three stars out of four, writing, "Ghosts of Mars delivers on its chosen level and I enjoyed it, but I wonder why so many science-fiction films turn into extended exercises in Blast the Aliens...this is an instance where it works."
-Richard Roeper also awarded the film three stars out of four, saying "is it stupid?
+Conversely, Roger Ebert of the Chicago Sun-Times, gave the film three stars out of four, writing: "Ghosts of Mars delivers on its chosen level and I enjoyed it, but I wonder why so many science-fiction films turn into extended exercises in Blast the Aliens...this is an instance where it works."
+Richard Roeper also awarded the film three stars out of four, saying: "is it stupid?
 Certainly.
 I think that's the point.
 Carpenter is a smart man and he knows exactly what he's doing.
 I miss seeing campy action flicks like this at the drive-in."
 David Stratton and Margaret Pomeranz, film critics for The Movie Show, both awarded the film three stars out of five.
-In his review, Stratton made the following observation – "John Carpenter doesn't seem to have moved forward from the 70s and early 80s, when he made his best films.
+In his review, Stratton made the following observation: "John Carpenter doesn't seem to have moved forward from the 70s and early 80s, when he made his best films.
 Though it's not terribly exciting, Ghosts Of Mars does have a marvelously skewed vision and can deliver genuine morbid laughs when it wants to."

 Ice Cube was very critical about the movie: "I don't like that movie.
 I'm a big fan of John Carpenter and the only reason I did it was because John Carpenter directed it but they really didn't have the money to pull the special effects off."

-Responding to the criticism towards the film, Carpenter stated he was intentionally trying to make Ghosts of Mars as over-the-top and tongue-in-cheek as possible.
-He claimed he was trying to make a mindless and silly, yet highly entertaining and thrilling, action flick where "the universe allows its characters and plot points to be silly without becoming full-fledged comedies", akin to 80s movies like Commando, Rambo: First Blood Part II, and Predator.
-Looking back on the film and its criticism, he stated he was frustrated that most people thought the film was meant to be a serious horror movie, and feels that he should've made the film more openly comedic and "in on the joke", saying "I have no power over what critics say, but when people complained about the movie being campy and not scary...the name of the movie is Ghosts Of Mars, I figured the campiness would be self-explanatory."
+Natasha Henstridge is more fond of the movie: "I loved the experience of making the film.
+It was just brilliant", she said.
+"I really loved making the film because I'd just had a young kid and now I get to train all the time and do all this kickboxing and martial arts and all of that, and being a chick action star is pretty cool; it's pretty kick-ass.
+That part of it, I loved it!
+That part was pretty awesome."
+She also enjoyed working with John Carpenter: "I loved John!
+John's a hoot and I just love him; a great sense of humor, a great guy.
+Really loved working with him."

 Box office

 The film opened at No. 9 in the North American box office in its opening weekend (8/24-26) with $3,804,452, grossed $8,709,640 in the North American domestic box office, and $5,301,192 internationally, totaling $14,010,832 worldwide.
-On a budget of $28 million, Ghosts of Mars was a box office disappointment.
+On a budget of $28 million, Ghosts of Mars was a box office failure.